+- (5) Local police must provide information about missing children to Illinois State Police When local police officials are notified that a missing child's record has been requested, the local officials must immediately notify the Illinois State Police and investigate the request.205

-(6) Juvenile victims must be afforded the same confidentiality protections as juvenile offenders - A minor who is the victim of a juvenile offender must be afforded the same confidentiality regarding the disclosure of his identity as the minor offender.
+- (6) Juvenile victims must be afforded the same confidentiality protections as juvenile offenders A minor who is the victim of a juvenile offender must be afforded the same confidentiality regarding the disclosure of his identity as the minor offender.206

+Prohibited information practices

-(1) Restricted access to the identities of child victims of sexual violence - The personally identifiable information about child victims contained in law enforcement records and court files is restricted to the following individuals, provided they are directly involved with the investigation or criminal proceedings of that victim's case:
+- (1) Restricted access to the identities of child victims of sexual violence The personally identifiable information about child victims contained in law enforcement records and court files is restricted to the following individuals, provided they are directly involved with the investigation or criminal proceedings of that victim's case:207

 - (a) Judges;

 - (b) Prosecutors;

 - (c) The defendant and his defense counsel;

 - (d) Psychologists;

 - (e) Psychiatrists;

 - (f) Social workers;

 - (g) Doctors; and

 - (h) Parents.

-- Commentary

-Under Section 3 of the Privacy of Child Victims of Criminal Sexual Offenses Act, the court may prohibit the disclosure of the child victim's identity to any entity after giving notice and a hearing to all affected parties.
-The court's decision to prohibit disclosure of the minor victim's identity is based upon the best interest of the child and whether disclosure would further a compelling state interest.

-(2) Restricted access to the identities of child victims of sexual violence - When a sexual offense against a minor is committed by a school district employee or during a school-sponsored activity, the identity of the child victim must be made available to that school district's superintendent.

-The superintendent is not permitted to disclose the victim's identity without the victim's valid, written consent. $^{204}$

-(3) Information about victims of juvenile sex offenders cannot be disclosed to the public - Information contained in law enforcement or court records that identify victims and alleged victims of sex offenses committed by juveniles shall not be disclosed or open to public inspection under any circumstances.
+Commentary Under Section 3 of the Privacy of Child Victims of Criminal Sexual Offenses Act, the court may prohibit the disclosure of the child victim's identity to any entity after giving notice and a hearing to all affected parties.
+The court's decision to prohibit disclosure of the minor victim's identity is based upon the best interest of the child and whether disclosure would further a compelling state interest.208 (2) Restricted access to the identities of child victims of sexual violence - When a sexual offense against a minor is committed by a school district employee or during a school-sponsored activity, the identity of the child victim must be made available to that school district's superintendent.209 Commentary The superintendent is not permitted to disclose the victim's identity without the victim's valid, written consent.
+210 (3) Information about victims of juvenile sex offenders cannot be disclosed to the public - Information contained in law enforcement or court records that identify victims and alleged victims of sex offenses committed by juveniles shall not be disclosed or open to public inspection under any circumstances.
+211 205 325 ILCS 55/6.